MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 > [!NOTE]
 >
 > * To share specific parts of the app to stage, use Teams manifest version 1.12 or later.
-> * Share specific parts of the app to stage is supported for Teams desktop clients only.
+> * Currently, share specific parts of the app to stage is supported for Teams desktop clients only.

 ### After a meeting